 Paternity is the legal establishment of the identity of a child's father.
-Contrary to common belief, when a man's name is indicated on a child's birth certificate as the father, this doesn’t establish paternity.
-In fact, a mother may list anyone whom she believes is, or wants to be, the father.
-Also contrary to popular belief, a DNA test is not the only way paternity can be established.
-In fact, paternity can be established through several means.
+Contrary to common belief, when a person's name is indicated on a child's birth certificate as the father, this doesn't establish paternity.
+In fact, a mother may list anyone whom they believe is, or wants to be, the father.
+Paternity can also be established without a DNA test.

-Read on to learn more about the processes for establihing paternity and the legal significance of paternity for parents and children.
+Read on to learn more about the processes for establishing paternity and the legal significance of paternity for parents and children.

 Voluntarily Assumed Paternity